emissary-ingress/emissary/user-guide/with-istio.md

 This allows the operator to have the best of both worlds: a high performance, modern edge service (Ambassador) combined with a state-of-the-art service mesh (Istio).
 Istio's basic [ingress controller](https://istio.io/docs/tasks/traffic-management/ingress.html) is very limited, and has no support for authentication or many of the other features of Ambassador.

-## Getting Ambassador working with Istio
+## Getting Ambassador Working with Istio

 Getting Ambassador working with Istio is straightforward.
 In this example, we'll use the `bookinfo` sample application from Istio.